HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 `metadata.min_spacing_seconds`, enabling dashboards to contrast per-strategy cooldowns with observed behaviour.
 This guardrail satisfies the roadmap’s need to damp oscillatory bursts while keeping throttle explanations transparent.

+Every evaluation also returns a `TradeThrottleDecision.retry_in_seconds` payload which mirrors the countdown in snapshot metadata and flows into `TradingManager.get_execution_stats()["throttle_retry_in_seconds"]`.
+Dashboards and evidence packs can therefore display a single authoritative timer for when each strategy regains capacity, whether they inspect the decision diary entry, live throttle snapshot, or execution stats feed.

 ### Throttle sizing multipliers